Télérama

 Télérama is a weekly French cultural and television magazine published in Paris, France.
 The name is a contraction of its earlier title: Télévision-Radio-Cinéma.
 Fabienne Pascaud is currently managing editor.
 Ludovic Desautez is deputy editor for digital.
 Valérie Hurier is deputy editor for print.

 History and profile

 Télérama was established in 1947.
 Its founder was the Christian journalist Georges Montaron.
 The magazine had been published by Hachette Filipacchi until 2001 when it began to be published by Quebecor World Inc.

+In 1973, Télérama acquired the title and readership of La Semaine Radio Télé.

 The magazine has been owned by La Vie-Le Monde since 2003.
 It is published on a weekly basis on Wednesdays by Publications de la Vie Catholique.
 The magazine had a Christianity-oriented political stance.

 The headquarters of Télérama is in Paris.
 Its primary contents are television and radio listings, though the magazine also prints film, theatre, music and book reviews, as well as cover stories and feature articles of cultural interest.
 The magazine owns a radio station.
 Stéphane Charbonnier was among the former contributors of the magazine.